EliahKagan/jacques-clouseau/README.md

 this software.
 If not, see
 <http://creativecommons.org/publicdomain/zero/1.0/>.*

-This project is a bikeshed of scripts that "inspect" things.
+This project is a bikeshed of scripts that &ldquo;inspect&rdquo; things.